PROTEOMICS - Clinical Applications

 2 Terms of publication

 Manuscripts must be accompanied by a cover letter from the corresponding author.
-By submitting this letter, the corresponding author accepts responsibility for all statements contained within it.
+By submitting this letter, the corresponding author accepts responsibility for all statements contained therein.
+Clear and concise statements on all the following points should be included:

 - The list of the coauthors includes all appropriate persons, and all persons listed have contributed in some way to the design, implementation and/or analysis, interpretation and reporting of the study.
-Provision of clinical samples, for example, with no other input, does not constitute justification for inclusion as an author.
+Provision of clinical samples with no other input does not constitute justification for inclusion as an author.

 - All coauthors have seen a draft copy of the manuscript and agree with its publication.